Communication Theory (12068.1)

 Extensions & Late submissions

 Submissions must be done in PDF format to avoid problems in reading documents made on different platforms / using different software.
-However, codes and simulations are expected to be compiled and uploaded as a plain text file.

-Assessments are meant to be individual work, although discussing a problem with another student or tutor is considered one reasonable way of learning.
+Assessments are meant to be individual work, although discussing a problem with another students or tutor is considered one reasonable way of learning.
 However, the actual submitted assessments must be the students' own work.
 Students are expected to familiarise themselves with the University's Student Academic Integrity Policy.
 Experience has shown that students who do not do their own work are unlikely to pass.

 Assessment submissions will be assessed for addressing the specific requirements of each assessment, as stated in the ssessment descriptions.
 Assessment submissions will receive a numerical mark, which together in their entirety with the other assessment items define a student's final grade as outlined below.